vankasteelj/opensubtitles-api/README.md

 # opensubtitles-api

-**[OpenSubtitles.org](http://www.opensubtitles.org/) API wrapper for downloading and uploading subtitles, helping to communicate with the OpenSubtitles XML-RPC API using Node.js**
+**[OpenSubtitles.org](http://www.opensubtitles.org/) XML API wrapper for downloading and uploading subtitles, helping to communicate with the OpenSubtitles XML-RPC API using Node.js**

 In addition of allowing to use all available methodCalls asynchronously, it also allows you to directly use powerfull custom calls, like: